 This recipe couldn’t be easier!
 If you have a good food processor, this whole meal can be in the oven in less than 15 minutes.

-- Add walnuts, parmesan cheese (omit for Whole30!), and salt and pepper to a food processor, and process until a fine crumb forms.
+Step 1: Add finely chopped walnuts, parmesan cheese (omit for Whole30!), and salt and pepper to a bowl, and mix together.

 Baked Pesto Salmon

 - sea salt and black pepper to taste